MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 The following are the navigation guidelines:

-* Tabs must not have more than three levels of navigation.
+* Tabs must not have more than three levels of navigation. [*Mandatory Fix*]

 * Static tabs must not provide navigation that conflicts with the primary Teams navigation.
 If you provide a left navigation in your static tab, it must not include only icons or icons with stacked text.
 It must not be a collapsible rail with the option to see icons with stacked text (mimicking the Teams navigation bar).
+Include icons with inline text or only text or use hamburger menus instead of tab left rail. [*Mandatory Fix*]

-* Include icons with inline text or only text or use hamburger menus instead of tab left rail.
+Design your app with basic and advanced Fulent UI components.

   ![Left navigation](~/assets/images/submission/validation-navigation-left-navigation.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Only icons in tab left navigation.